rogerluan/RealSelfie/README.md

 - While using _How The World Sees You_ config, you may notice it's strange how to camera will reflect your movements.
 This is completely normal, since it will not act like a real mirror.

 ##Learned Skills
-Like above state, I used to project mainly to learn some technical concepts myself.
+Like above state, I built this project mainly to learn some technical concepts myself.
 So far I've learned a quite few of them, and I intend to learn a few more as I walk along the road map.

 So far: